Wētā have been in New Zealand for around 190 million years. Do they live on school grounds? And if so, what do they eat at mealtime?

 Find out more about these fascinating nocturnal creatures and how to host them in your school with Hub resources Wētā and Building homes for tree wētā.

 Read about two conservation techniques used with wētā and other native species: captive management and translocation.
-The activity Exploring genetic variation encourages students to consider the need for genetic diversity when conserving native animals.
+The activity Exploring genetic variation encourages students to consider the need for genetic diversity30 when conserving native animals.

 DNA analysis